nehochupechatat/miniBAE-experiments/README.md

 **Pico** - A square wave that's mapped to all GM patches.
 Very loosely compatible.
 This is the most barebones bank.

 **Freekia** - An effort to replicate the Nokia chippy bank found on phones such as the 3510, 7210, 3220, using only libre samples and instruments.
 Most of them are from other Beatnik banks.
+However, it isn't needed since Beatnik owns the rights to the small bank.
+It's going open source as of now.

 **nPatches Lite / npatches-alaw.hsb** - A variation of SalterNokia with IMA-ADPCM and A-Law compressed samples.